ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Athena Diagnostics Inc RCV000711787 SCV000842184 pathogenic not provided 2020-10-14 criteria provided, single submitter clinical testing This variant is expected to severely impact normal RNA splicing, and consequently, protein structure and/or function.
+Athena Diagnostics RCV000711787 SCV000842184 pathogenic not provided 2020-10-14 criteria provided, single submitter clinical testing This variant is expected to severely impact normal RNA splicing, and consequently, protein structure and/or function.
 The frequency of this variant in the general population is consistent with pathogenicity (http://gnomad.broadinstitute.org).
 This variant has been identified in at least one individual with clinical features associated with this gene.

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV001420913 SCV001623362 likely pathogenic Maturity-onset diabetes of the young type 2 2021-04-21 criteria provided, single submitter clinical testing Variant summary: GCK c.863+1G>A is located in a canonical splice-site and is predicted to affect mRNA splicing resulting in a significantly altered protein due to either exon skipping, shortening, or inclusion of intronic material.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV001420913 SCV001623362 likely pathogenic Maturity-onset diabetes of the young type 2 2024-10-04 criteria provided, single submitter clinical testing Variant summary: GCK c.863+1G>A is located in a canonical splice-site and is predicted to affect mRNA splicing resulting in a significantly altered protein due to either exon skipping, shortening, or inclusion of intronic material.
+Variants that disrupt the consensus splice site are a relatively common cause of aberrant splicing and loss of GCK function.
 Several computational tools predict a significant impact on normal splicing: Four predict the variant abolishes a 5 splicing donor site.
 However, these predictions have yet to be confirmed by functional studies.
-The variant allele was found at a frequency of 4.1e-06 in 241310 control chromosomes (gnomAD). c.863+1G>A has been reported in the literature in one individual affected with maturity-onset diabetes of the young (Alkorta-Aranburu_2014).
-These data indicate that the variant is very likely to be associated with disease.
+The variant allele was found at a frequency of 4.1e-06 in 241310 control chromosomes. c.863+1G>A has been reported in the literature in heterozygous individuals affected with Maturity Onset Diabetes Of The Young 2/Neonatal Diabetes Mellitus (Alkorta-Aranburu_2014, Harsunen_2023).
+These data indicate that the variant may be associated with disease.
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-One ClinVar submitter (evaluation after 2014) cites the variant as pathogenic.
+The following publications have been ascertained in the context of this evaluation (PMID: 25306193, 36418577, 35229243).
+ClinVar contains an entry for this variant (Variation ID: 585928).
 Based on the evidence outlined above, the variant was classified as likely pathogenic.

 Geisinger Clinic, Geisinger Health System RCV001420913 SCV002562196 pathogenic Maturity-onset diabetes of the young type 2 2022-08-02 criteria provided, single submitter research PVS1, PM2, PS4_Supporting, PS1_Moderate, PP4